jmoak3/Tracer/README.md

 # Tracer
 A "simple" C++ RayTracer

-The goals are to produce high quality images fast using interesting techniques, with a nice Lua interface for making the scene.
+The goals are to produce high quality images fast using interesting techniques.

 Started out as a lightning fast Raytracer (phong/diffuse/shadow samples and all that), but now has pathtracer renderer alongside it.

-It'll eventually be awesome, hopefully sooner than later.
+It's pretty cool, but hopefully it'll be cooler soon.

+Features:
+*sdadsda

-Imgur album of interesting renders showing its progress:
+Imgur album of renders showing its progress: http://imgur.com/a/e5kgZ

-http://imgur.com/a/e5kgZ